 Trust and compliance

 We are regulated by FCA, registered with regulators in different countries across the world and have state licenses in the US.
-We are constantly audited by independent finance and IT auditors, our partners and we are PCI DSS and SOC 1 type 2 certified and GDPR compliant.
+We are constantly audited by independent finance and IT auditors, we are SOC 1 type 2, SOC 2 type 2, PCI DSS certified, GDPR compliant and we follow ISO27001.
 Our customers rate us with 5/5 on trustpilot.com.

 How you can help